This guide will show you how to manually disable IPv6 address support on your Windows device.

 If you have a Windows 7 operating system, check out this article.

-- Click the Windows logo button on the bottom-right corner of your screen.
+- Click the Windows logo button on the bottom-left corner of your screen.

 - Click on the Settings cogwheel in the start bar menu that pops up.

 - In the Windows Settings window, click on Network & Internet.

 - On the left panel, choose Wi-Fi if you are using wireless internet or Ethernet if you are using a wired internet connection.

 - Scroll down to the bottom and click Change adapter options.

 - Now you will see all TAP adapters on your PC.
 Right-click on the active TAP adapter, then click Properties.

 - Untick the Internet Protocol Version 6 (TCP/IPv6) box and press OK.